-Additional storage has been provided under the bed.
-It is equipped with gas struts to assist with easy access.
-To access the storage area, grasp the end ledge at the foot of the bed and lift carefully.
-To close, carefully push down on the bed slowly easing it to the closed position.
+On certain models, the bed platform may be equipped with gas struts to assist with easy access to storage area.

+- ☐ Grasp the ledge at the foot of the bed and lift carefully. - $\hfill\Box$ Two gas struts will hold the bed platform open allowing access to the storage area. - To close, carefully push down on the bed, slowly easing it to the closed position.